FAQ

 Your project will not be returned or mailed to you until payment is received.

-• I suggest a plastic bag such as a large Ziplock style bag or clean, unscented trash bag.
-Then put that into a cardboard box that fits snugly around your quilt, backing and batting.
+I recommend placing your quilt, backing, and batting inside a large plastic bag — such as a Ziplock-style bag or a clean, unscented trash bag — to protect it from moisture during shipping.
+Then place everything inside a sturdy cardboard box that fits snugly around your materials.